eodcgmbh/extend-zarr/README.md

 # Extend Zarr

-Library for writing a new DataArray to a Zarr file containing a DataArray If necessary, the Coordinates of the DataArray in the Zarr file is extended and the DataArray data is written.
+Library for writing a new DataArray to a Zarr file containing a DataArray.
+If necessary, the Coordinates of the DataArray in the Zarr file is extended and the DataArray data is written.